-In December, 2002 when Parliament of India enacted Securitisation Act 2002 (THE SECURITISATION AND RECONSTRUCTION OF FINANCIAL ASSETS AND ENFORCEMENT OF SECURITY INTEREST ACT), 2002), it paved the way for asset reconstruction business India.
-Prior to enactment of the Securitisation Act, 2002, banks and financial institutions had no option but to enforce their security interests through the court process, which was extremely time consuming.
+In December 2002 when the Parliament of India enacted the Securitisation Act 2002 (THE SECURITISATION AND RECONSTRUCTION OF FINANCIAL ASSETS AND ENFORCEMENT OF SECURITY INTEREST ACT), 2002), it paved the way for asset reconstruction business in India.
+Before the enactment of the Securitisation Act, of 2002, banks and financial institutions had no option but to enforce their security interests through the court process, which was extremely time-consuming.

 Asset Reconstruction Companies in India